-The 300 SeriesTM Fishing System can display a variety of useful information about the a

-Depth - water depth; can be set to alarm when the water becomes too shallow.

-Cursor - available in Freeze Frame and can depth of a sonar return and bottom depth statute miles traveled.

-Speed - if a Temp/Speed accessory is attached, the 300 SeriesTM can display the speed of the boat, and can keep a Triplog of nautical or

-Temperature - water surface temperature.

-Timer - elapsed time with Temp/Speed Accessory.

-Distance - distance traveled with Temp/Speed Accessory.

-Average Speed - average speed reading with Temp/Speed Accessory.

-Bait Ball

-Hard Bottom

-Rocky Bottom
+The 300 SeriesTM Fishing System can display a variety of useful information about the area under and adjacent to your boat, including the following items: Depth - water depth; can be set to alarm when High Sonar Intensity Return the water becomes too shallow.
+Bait Ball Cursor - available in Freeze Frame and can be 6.5 positioned in the Sonar View to provide depth of a sonar return and bottom depth below the cursor.
+Thermoclines - layers of water with different temperatures that appear at different depths and different times of the year.
+A thermocline Temperature - water surface temperature. typically appears as a continuous band of many colors moving across the display at the same depth.
+Timer - Elapsed time with Temp/Speed Accessory. =16:13 Distance - Distance traveled with Temp/Speed 83 kHz Blue Fish Symbol 1.40sm Accessory.
+Fish - the FishFinder displays fish as arches 5.2mph Average Speed - Average speed reading with and/or fish icons, and can be set to alarm when Temp/Speed Accessory. a fish of a certain size is detected.
+When a mph target is detected, a Fish ID+TM symbol appears on the display with the depth displayed above it.
+The size of the symbol indicates the intensity Speed - if a Temp/Speed accessory is attached, of the sonar return.
+The unit will clearly show the FishFinder can display the speed of the boat. schools of Bait Fish as "clouds" of different shapes and sizes, depending on the number of fish and boat speed.
 Second Sonar Return - when the sonar signal bounces between the bottom and the surface of the water and back again.
-Use the appearance of the second return to determine bottom hardness.
-Hard bottoms will show a strong second return, while soft bottoms will show a very weak one or none at all.

-Cursor Dialog Box - indicates cursor depth directly below the cursor.
+Use the appearance of the 200 kHz Orange Fish Symbol second return to determine bottom hardness.
+Hard bottoms will show a strong second return, while soft Structure - where fish may be hiding. bottoms will show a very weak one or none at all.
+RTS® (Real Time Sonar) Window 23ft Cursor Cursor Dialog Box - indicates cursor depth on the display and the depth of the bottom directly below 28ft Depth 40 the cursor.
+Low Sonar Intensity Return to the 300 SeriesTM Fishing System.

-NOTE: Entries in this view that list (with Temp/Speed) are available if this device is rea under and adjacent to your boat, including the following items:
+NOTE: Entries in this view that list (with Temp/Speed) are available only if the device is connected